We are not all called to foster or adopt but we are all called to care.

 Father to the Fatherless & Lunch

-Rick and Chris McMahon, along with their son Hayden, will share their adoption journey.
-In honor of National Adoption Month, we'll also spend time praying for the 1,500+ children waiting in VA foster care for a permanent, loving family, followed by a Q&A session.
-Everyone is welcome!
-RSVP HERE.
-Contact: Ali Fogarty
+Rick and Chris McMahon, along with their son Hayden, shared their adoption journey.
+In honor of National Adoption Month, we also spent time praying for the 1,500+ children waiting in VA foster care for a permanent, loving family, followed by a Q&A session.
+For more info or to be added to the Wrap Around Group Email list, contact: Ali Fogarty

 Volunteer Spotlight: Margaret